 - Prevention of unexpected starting of the hazard BEHIND the guard; and

 - Prevention of injury from the motion of the guard as it closes.

 The second function, prevention of injury from the closing of the guard, is relevant to the design of the safety-related controls for the motion of the guard itself, which is the hazard in the case.
-The opening motion is rarely a consideration, it’s the closing motion that matters.
+The opening motion is rarely a consideration; the closing motion matters.
 The risk assessment should consider the failure modes of the mechanical aspects of the guard mechanics, like the coupling between the prime mover and the guard itself, the connections between the prime mover and its supports, etc. The speed and mass of the moving section of the guard must also be considered, as well as any shearing hazards created at the point of closing.

 Electrical Installation Requirements

 Pressure-sensitive device manufacturers specify safety modules designed to work with the specific characteristics of the sensing device.
 One of the critical considerations is the failure modes inherent in the sensing device.
 The failure modes in the A-B product are different from those of the P & F device.
 As part of the functional safety design process, an FMEA or an FTA may be useful for developing a list of failure modes.
 This list is used to determine the required mitigation measures and may also be needed to determine Diagnostic Coverage.

 The design constraints on the electrical side start with the PL or SIL.
 If you are unsure about what I’m talking about here, I suggest reading my series on How to Do an ISO 13849 Analysis, or you might be interested in my ISO 13849 course.
 Once you’ve selected the architecture, you can look at what you need to do with the output signals from the pressure-sensitive device’s safety module.